Prospects for Direct Detection of Black Hole Formation in Neutron Star Mergers with Next-Generation Gravitational-Wave Detectors: Simulations.

-\paragraph{Simulations.} We consider a total of 196 binary \ac{NS} merger simulations corresponding to 152 unique binary configurations performed with the \texttt{WhiskyTHC} code \cite{Radice:2012cu, Radice:2013hxh, Radice:2013xpa}.
-Of the unique configurations, 50 produced long-lived remnants that did not collapse to \ac{BH} within the simulation time, 26 produced remnants that collapsed to \ac{BH} within the simulation time, and 76 underwent prompt \ac{BH} formation.
-Additionally, we use 14 long-lived, 8 delayed collapse, and 22 prompt collapse remnant simulations at lower resolutions to estimate the errors in our results.
+We consider a total of 190 binary \ac{NS} merger simulations corresponding to 150 unique binary configurations performed with the \texttt{WhiskyTHC} code \cite{Radice:2012cu, Radice:2013hxh, Radice:2013xpa}.
+Of the unique configurations, 48 produced long-lived remnants that did not collapse to \ac{BH} within the simulation time, 26 produced remnants that collapsed to \ac{BH} within the simulation time, and 76 underwent prompt \ac{BH} formation.
+Additionally, we use 10 long-lived, 8 delayed collapse, and 22 prompt collapse remnant simulations at lower resolutions to estimate the errors in our results.
+The remnants are classified using the minimum lapse function, which is a proxy for the gravitational potential in these simulations.
+In the case of BH formation, the minimum lapse function suddenly becomes zero, whereas a rapidly oscillating remnant has a similarly oscillating minimum lapse.
+We use these features to characterize the remnant.
+That is, if the minimum lapse is always at a finite value, the remnant is long-lived; if it drops to zero after a few oscillations following the merger, the remnant is classified as a delayed collapse; and, finally, if it immediately goes to zero without any oscillation, the merger is said to have resulted in a prompt collapse (see Fig. 3 of \cite{Kashyap:2021wzs} for representative plots).
+Furthermore, all the simulations are carried out to at least 20 milliseconds postmerger (or up to black hole formation), and they capture most of the signal (except for a potential collapse signature at later times).
+Therefore, all long-lived simulations survive for at least 20 milliseconds after merger, but due to the time required for gravitational waves to propagate to the wave extraction region, some long-lived simulations contain only 18 milliseconds of gravitational-wave data after merger.
 The simulations considered here include publicly available data \cite{Gonzalez:2022mgo}, as well as simulations presented in \cite{Perego:2021mkd, Kashyap:2021wzs}.

 Our data spans 17 \acp{EOS}, including piecewise polytropic models, zero-temperature beta-equilibrated, and finite-temperature composition-dependent microphysical \acp{EOS}.
 Some of the simulations also included neutrinos \cite{Radice:2016dwd, Radice:2018pdn} and turbulent viscosity \cite{Radice:2017zta, Radice:2020ids}.
 The range of total gravitational mass for the long-lived remnants, delayed collapses, and prompt collapses are $[2.4,3.0] \,\rm M_{\odot}$, $[2.7,3.3] \,\rm M_{\odot}$, and $[2.8,3.8] \,\rm M_{\odot}$, respectively.
 The corresponding mass ratio ranges are $[0.6,1.0]$, $[0.7,1.0]$, and $[0.6,1.0]$, respectively.
-A figure illustrating all the considered binary configurations is included in the Supplementary Material.
+A figure illustrating all the considered binary configurations is included in Appendix A.